corejourney/core-blog/content/biology-and-life.md

 *It isn't natural blah blah blah...*

 Finding a lifestyle choice *such as choosing to be childless* odd is completely fine.
 Really.
 But one should be honest and just express such feelings.
 One  can even say that they'll never understand such a lifestyle.
-In a society where reproduction is very much the expectation, this can be normal viewpoint.
+In a society where reproduction is very much the expectation, this can be an acceptable viewpoint.
 I do not think that it is worth it to pointlessly argue about others social values when they probably won't change anyways.

 But I would much prefer honesty over a pseudoscientific one-liner which makes both of us feel like idiots.